NaszeMade/serverless-aws-rest-api/docs/2-lambda-iam-role-setup.md

 # Step 2: AWS Lambda IAM Role Setup

 ## Overview:
-The AWS Lambda IAM role is very crucial because it makes sure that the lambda function has permission to access the DynamoDB table.
+The AWS Lambda IAM role is crucial because it grants the Lambda function the necessary permissions to interact with AWS services, such as DynamoDB, and perform actions like reading and writing items.
+Without this role, the Lambda function cannot access the required resources.

 ## Steps:
 1. **Navigate to the AWS Console**: